ZL-Audio/ZLSplitter/README.md

 ## Usage

-See the wiki for details.
+See the [manual](https://zl-audio.github.io/plugins/zlsplitter/) for details.

 ## Download